kirstenhunter/fitfood-demo-pluralsight/README.md

 - Download the modulus toolkit using `npm install -g modulus`
 - `modulus login` from the root directory of the repository
 - `modulus create` to create a new project.
 Name it as you wish.
-- `modulus deploy` from the root directory of the repository to deploy the code.
+- `modulus deploy` from the root directory of the repository to deploy the code, which will give you your modulus server name.

 ## Fitbit Web API client settings at https://dev.fitbit.com/apps

 ## Create a new application in Fitbit
-- Set your OAuth redirect URI to: <your modulus server here>/signin
+- Set your OAuth redirect URI to: your-modulus-server-here/signin
-- Set your subscriber endpoint URI to: <your modulus server here>/webhook-receiver
+- Set your subscriber endpoint URI to: your-modulus-server-here/webhook-receiver

 ## Set environment variables on Modulus
 Set the environment variables using the instructions at http://help.modulus.io/customer/portal/articles/1701180-using-environments-variables